mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/esdq.rst

 .. _esdq-install-cli:

-Download and Install |esdq| CLI
+Download and Install Intel® Edge Software Device Qualification (Intel® ESDQ) CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Download the |esdq| CLI to your device from here:
+Download the Intel® Edge Software Device Qualification (Intel® ESDQ) CLI to your device from here:
 :download:`edge-software-device-qualification-11.0.0.zip <https://amrdocs.intel.com/downloads/edge-software-device-qualification-11.0.0.zip>`

 Set the ``ESDQ_INSTALLATION`` variable to point to the desired installation
 location.
-For example, if you want to install the the |esdq| CLI under
+For example, if you want to install the the Intel® Edge Software Device Qualification (Intel® ESDQ) CLI under
 the ``~/esdq`` directory, just set the this variable as follows:

 .. code-block:: bash